 The William Form Lecture was established in tribute to the scholarly contributions and generous support of the Department's first and most accomplished Ph.D. recipient (1944).
 The Form Lecture invites alumni from our graduate program back to campus each spring to give a presentation about their current research.

-To see a complete list of previous speakers, titles, and abstracts of the lectures, click here.
+You can find a complete list of past speakers and abstracts here.

 About Professor William Form